core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 similar CBOR data item.
 This path format was chosen to coincide with the path representation in CRIs
 {{-cri}}.
-Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by mapping the initial byte of any present CBOR text string (see {{-cbor, Section 3}}) into the Option Delta and Option Length of the CoAP option, provided these CBOR text strings are all of a length between 0 and 12 octets (see {{-coap, Section 3.1}}).
+Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by mapping the initial byte of any present CBOR text string (see {{-cbor, Section 3}}) into the Option Delta and Option Length of the corresponding CoAP Uri-Path option, provided these CBOR text strings are all of a length between 0 and 12 octets (see {{-coap, Section 3.1}}).
 Likewise, it can be transferred into a URI path-abempty form (see {{-uri, Section 3.3}}) by replacing the initial byte of any present CBOR text string with the "/" character, provided these CBOR text strings are all of a length less than 24